REGNet: REgion-based Grasp Network for End-to-end Grasp Detection in Point Clouds: Proposed Approach

+Instead of direct regression, anchor-based methods can achieve higher localization accuracy\cite{detection1}. {As mentioned, a grasp is defined as $g=(c,\bm{r},\theta)$.
+Since small changes in $\theta$ are marginal for grasp prediction, $\theta$ is permitted to have an acceptable regression error.
+So we predefine the assigned approach angle to be $0$, which means the prediction of $\theta$ is simplified to direct regression.
+We define the \emph{grasp anchor} as $g_a = ({p}_a, \bm{r_{i}}, \emph{0}),(i =1,2, ..., M)$, where $\bm{r_{i}}$ is the assigned orientation, and $M$ is the number of $\bm{r_{i}}$.
+Each anchor at $p_a$ is associated with a 3-dimensional orientation $\bm{r_{i}}$ and a zero approach angle as the reference.
+As shown in Fig. 4, the assigned orientation $\bm{r_{i}}$ is sampled from the origin to a unit sphere surface.
+In practice, $M$ is set as $8$, and assigned orientations are $(\pm\sqrt{3}/{3},\pm{\sqrt{3}}/{3}, \pm{\sqrt{3}}/{3})$.}

-The loss function for orientation estimation consists of two terms, one term for classification of the assigned orientation $\bm{r_{a}^{i}}$, and the other for residual regression within $\bm{r_{a}^{i}}$.
-For center estimation, we utilize smooth L1 loss for regression since the distance between $p_a$ and its corresponding ground-truth center is within a small range.
-The optimized targets of grasp orientation and center are defined as:
+The orientation estimation loss consists of two terms, one for classification of $\bm{r_{i}}$, and the other for residual regression.
+We directly utilize smooth L1 loss to estimate grasp centers because the distance between $p_a$ and its corresponding grasp center is within a small range.
+We also adopt direct regression to estimate the approach angle and the quality score.
+The optimized targets at $p_a$ are as (3).
+Specially, ${res}^{\theta}_{p_a}$ and ${res}^{s}_{p_a}$ are equal to ${\theta}_{p_a}$ and ${s}_{p_a}$, respectively.